mlurz92/AvocadoSign/docs/Application_Guide.md

         * **Diagnostic Performance:** Detailed metrics with 95% CIs for both the Avocado Sign and the applied T2 criteria.
         * **Statistical Comparison:** McNemar and DeLong tests comparing AS vs. applied T2 criteria.
         * **Association Analysis:** Odds Ratios and Risk Differences for individual features.
-        * **Added Diagnostic Value (in 'Surgery alone' cohort):** A special analysis showing how well the Avocado Sign performs in cases where the ESGAR 2016 T2 criteria failed.
+        * **Added Diagnostic Value:** When viewing the 'Surgery alone' cohort, this special analysis card shows how well the Avocado Sign performs in cases where the standard ESGAR 2016 T2 criteria failed.
     * **Criteria Comparison Table (in "Single View" only):** This table compares the performance of the Avocado Sign against the applied T2 criteria and predefined criteria sets from the literature.
 For literature-based criteria, the application automatically pulls the performance data calculated on the **methodologically correct cohort**, and transparently labels this in the table (e.g., "ESGAR 2016 (Surgery alone, n=29)"), even if it differs from the currently selected Global Cohort.

 ### 3.4.
 Comparison Tab